-The striped skunk is a mostly nocturnal species of skunk found in the central states of North America.
+The striped skunk is a primarily nocturnal species of skunk found in the central states of North America.

-Their color can be black, gray, or brown but always has a white stripe on their back running from head to tail.
+Their color can be black, gray, or brown, but they always have a white stripe on their back, running from head to tail.

 They measure from 52 to 77 cm and weigh between 1.8 to 4.5 kg.
 Striped skunks are omnivores and eat crickets, grasshoppers, beetles, caterpillars, mice, voles, eggs, and small birds.